• Skip to main content

 Start by clearing the browser cache on your computer to rule out the possibility of ERR_SSL_PROTOCOL_ERROR being caused due to cached error page.

-If you are using Chrome Browser, click on 3-dots menu icon > hoover mouse over More Tools and select Clear Browsing Data option in the side-menu.
+1. Open Google Chrome > click on 3-dots menu icon > select Delete Browsing Data option in the drop-down menu.

 Clear Browsing Data in Google Chrome